Power Plants

 Challenges

-• Combine the business goals and user needs
+• Aligning business goals with user needs

-• Navigating the complex information architecture
+• Navigating the complex information architecture of the existing system and designing a new user-friendly system

 Scope of the Project